Jvmes3/JamesHensonCIS/README.md

 Welcome to my Github Repository!

-here are a couple of my personal projects
+here are a couple of my personal data presentation projects